 Event App Development Cost

-If you need to build a local event app for a small conference, then you can consider one of the event app builders.
+If you need to build a local event app for a small conference, then you can consider one of the conference app builders.
 It’s possible to make it good enough within a short time and small budget.
-But, if you organize something bigger, like an event that lasts a couple of days, with a thousand or more participants, you may want to invest in custom development.
+But, if you organize something bigger, like an event that lasts a couple of days, with a thousand or more participants, you may want to invest in custom development to create your own conference app.
 Here are the advantages you get with a custom conference app:

 The downsides of custom development are the relatively high costs and development time.

-However, since this kind of app doesn’t have to be native, it’s development won’t be as expensive as one would think.
-Our choice of technology for this kind of projects is either hybrid cross-platform or react native mobile development (iOS and Android).
+However, since this kind of app doesn’t have to be native, its development won’t be as expensive as one would think.
+Our choice of technology for this kind of project is either hybrid cross-platform or react native mobile development (iOS and Android).
 Both work really well for mobile conference solutions and take half the time to build, compared to native.

-If you were to ask us to build you a conference app that contains all of the above features, we’d be able to develop it in 2 to 3 months, which would cost between $8,000 and $13,000.
+If you were to ask us to create an event app that contains all of the above features, we’d be able to develop it in 2 to 3 months, which would cost between $8,000 and $13,000.

 This is a high-level estimation and it includes the costs of development, project management, and QA, based on our rate of $30/hr.
 The cost depends on user load, the way particular features can be implemented, and technology choices.